oppaus/trajectory_utils/torch/README.md

 ## Cart Neural Network control

 One of the intents of this work is to train a neural network to reproduce the wisdom of the trajectory solvers.
-A first cut at this is implemented in:
+Then, we make these networks run really fast (more to come).
+A typical pytorch/cvxpy solve requires at least 20-30 seconds - so could only be used to produce open-loop control trajectories.
+A first cut at imitation (supervised) learning of the controller is implemented in:

 ```
 generate_trajectories.py